 Anne retired as Executive Director of the United Way of Milton in 2011 after close to 20 years of service.
 Anne has a long history of community involvement in Milton.
 She currently serves on the Board of the Milton District Horticultural Society and has previously been a member of many other volunteer boards and fundraising committees including; the Board of Directors of Milton District Hospital; Board of Directors of Junior Achievement of Milton; Past Chair – Daffodil Day Campaign, Canadian Cancer Society, Milton Branch; Founding Member – S.A.S.H.
 (Sexual Abuse Services of Halton); Life Member Beta Sigma Phi Sorority.
 Anne has been a long time resident of Milton.

-Darryl Demille sits on the Fund Development Committee as a member of the Board of Directors for the Community Foundation of Halton North.
-Darryl is a Certified Financial Planner (CFP) and runs a successful insurance and financial services business in Oakville.
+Darryl Demille chairs both the Fund Development Committee and the Marketing Committee for the Community Foundation of Halton North.
+Recently retired, Darryl is a Certified Financial Planner (CFP) and ran a successful insurance and financial services business in Oakville.
 Darryl has lived in Milton for over 30 years and coached hockey and baseball in town when his sons were young.
 Recently, he served three years on the Ontario Trillium Foundation’s Board of Directors after serving three years on the Halton/Peel grant Review Team.
 He is also active on several boards presently with a fundraising focus.
 Darryl resides in Campbellville.

 David is a Financial Advisor with the firm Edward Jones.
 He runs his practice from his office in Milton and specializes in working with retirees and business owners in the Halton region.
 Originally from Ottawa, David lived in Kingston for over a decade before relocating to Milton in 2015 to be closer to family.
 During his time in Kingston, he was the chair of the Next Gen committee for the United Way KFL&A, and was a board member with the Rotary Club of Kingston-Frontenac.